alphagov/forms/diagrams/sequence-diagrams/file-upload.md

 ## Asynchronous form sending

 > [!NOTE]
-> File upload has not yet been implemented, these are ideas / proposals:
+> Asynchronous form sending has not yet been implemented, these are ideas / proposals:

 ```mermaid